scikit-beam/scikit-beam/doc/development/workflow/maintainer_workflow.rst

 Updating and Maintaining the Changelog
 **************************************

-The Astropy "changelog" is kept in the file ``CHANGES.rst`` at the root of the repository.
+The Scikit-beam "changelog" is kept in the file ``CHANGES.rst`` at the root of the repository.
 As the filename extension suggests this is a reStructured Text file.
-The purpose of this file is to give a technical, but still user (and developer) oriented overview of what changes were made to Astropy between each public release.
+The purpose of this file is to give a technical, but still user (and developer) oriented overview of what changes were made to Scikit-beam between each public release.
 The idea is that it's a little more to the point and easier to follow than trying to read through full git log.
 It lists all new features added between versions, so that a user can easily find out from reading the